ircv3/ircv3-specifications/core/capability-negotiation.md

 #### Capability Values

-If the client supports CAP Version `302`, the server MAY specify additional data for each capability using the `<name>=<value>` format in `CAP LS` and `CAP NEW` replies.
+If the client supports CAP version `302`, the server MAY specify additional data for each capability using the `<name>=<value>` format in `CAP LS` and `CAP NEW` replies.

 Each capability, if it supports a value, defines what this value means in its specification.